KazeemHamzat/NHSEngland-IG-BACKUP/backup/guides/NHSE-Design-and-Development-Approach2/Home/Management/Version-Management/Implementation-Guide-Versioning-and-Sequences.page.md

 - The second number is incremented for every development release
 - The third number can also be incremented for patch a development but will not be used very often.

-The version number will formally be agreed for each release by the NHS England Development Team.
+The version number will formally be agreed for each release by the NHSE Development Team.

 ### The Release Sequence
-The NHS England IG uses similar release sequences as the FHIR standard, these are:
+The NHSE IG uses similar release sequences as the FHIR standard, these are:

 - Pre-release – for reviews only
 - Standard for Trial Use (STU) - releases
 - Normative – may never be used

 ### Standard for Trial Use (STU)
 This is the sequence used for the NHS England release.
-This version of the release is relatively stable because it has been though the [clinical and technical assurance](https://simplifier.net/guide/NHSE-Design-and-Development-Approach2/Home/Assurance---Endorsement/Clinical-and-Technical-Assurance.page.md?version=current "Title") process and all known/raised issues resolved and agreed.
+This version of the release is relatively stable because it has been though the [Clinical and Technical Assurance](https://simplifier.net/guide/NHSE-Design-and-Development-Approach2/Home/Assurance---Endorsement/Clinical-and-Technical-Assurance.page.md?version=current "Title") process and all known/raised issues resolved and agreed.
 There will be a number of releases of the STU sequence which will be denoted by the number STU1, STU2, STU3 etc...

 ### Normative
-This is the final status of the NHS England IG release that has been proven by multiple implementations of the NHSE IG.
+This is the final status of the NHSE IG release that has been proven by multiple implementations of the NHSE IG.
 This is currently under review as to whether this status is ever used.

 ### Releases